Akash2002/CloudFolio/README.md

 ### About
 -----------
 Libraries are often clumsy with the multitudinous amount of books that they have.
 Therefore, to simplify the entire process of checking out, holding, and managing dues, I built an application for iOS and Android called CloudFolio.
-I recieved 1st place in the state FBLA conference.
+I received 1st place in the state FBLA conference.

 ### Instructions
 -----------------